What is the Spotted Lanternfly?

 There are three sections in the course.
 Each section has a quiz at the end.
 Students will need to achieve a score greater than 70% on the quizzes in order to pass this course.

 Once a designated employee passes this course, his or her company will receive spotted lanternfly permits for company vehicles.
 The designated employee must train fellow employees to work in the quarantine zone without inadvertently spreading these insects and endangering agriculture and commerce.
 Downloadable training materials, including PowerPoint presentations and fact sheets, are available in the course.
+Click here to find out more about how to stay in compliance with the SLF Quarantine.

 If you have questions about the permitting process, email the Pennsylvania Department of Agriculture: email@example.com.